-Recognized Formats 3.2
+3.2 Recognized Formats

-In some cases, where the dominant user communities for a given data product have historically used other formats, it may be more appropriate to continue using those formats instead of the formats recommended above.
-If such formats are not already on ESO's list of approved data formats, they can be submitted to ESO for review and approval following the Request for Comments instructions [34].
+In some cases, where the dominant user communities for a given data product have historically used other formats, it may be more appropriate to continue to use those formats instead of the formats recommended above.
+If such formats are not already on ESO's list of approved data formats, they can be submitted to ESO for review and approval following the Request for Comments instructions [37].